sapegin/washingcode-book/manuscript/Naming_is_hard.md

 <!-- expect(calls).toBe(2) -->

-I used to use longer name for index variables for a very long time:
+I used to use longer names for index variables for a very long time:

 <!--
 let calls = 0